 NOTICE OF CANCELLATION - please notify me 48 hours before your appointed session or there is a 50% fee of the time you reserved.

-As an acupuncturist, I use rehabilitation manual therapy as a supplemental technique to acupuncture, trigger point acupuncture and electro-acupuncture.
-Rehabilitation manual therapy as a stand alone technique, treats muscles, tendons, ligaments, fascia, pain, inflammation, soreness, tight muscles - for marathon runners, athletes, dance injuries, sports injuries and computer pain syndrome: neck pain, and upper to lower back pain and anterior hip flexor (psoas) tightness and pain from sitting long hours, gluteal pain, (knee) patellar tendonitis pain and ITB tightness, and ankle sprains level 1-2.
+As an acupuncturist, I use rehabilitation manual therapy as a supplemental technique to acupuncture (rather than Tui Na), trigger point acupuncture and electro-acupuncture.
+Rehabilitation manual therapy as a stand alone technique treats muscles, tendons, ligaments, fascia, pain, inflammation, soreness, tight muscles - for marathon runners, athletes, dance injuries, sports injuries and computer pain syndrome: neck pain, and upper to lower back pain and anterior hip flexor (psoas) tightness and pain from sitting long hours, gluteal pain, (knee) patellar tendonitis pain and ITB tightness, and ankle sprains level 1-2.

-Also, treated as stated above, are ilio-tibial band/patellar tracking pain (knee pain), calf pain, achilles tendonitis, ankle sprain level 1 and 2, "frozen shoulder" adhesive capsulitis, referred pain into your shoulder, rotator cuff injuries, golfer's and tennis elbow, migraines and headaches, TMJD - jaw (masseter muscle) tightness, foot pain (neuroma) under the second and third toes, bone fracture pain, and plantar "fascitis" pain.
+Also, treated as stated above, are ilio-tibial band/patellar tracking pain (knee pain), calf pain, achilles tendonitis, ankle sprain level 1 and 2, "frozen shoulder" adhesive capsulitis, referred pain into your shoulder, rotator cuff injuries, "golfer's" elbow forearm extensor and "tennis" elbow forearm flexor, migraines and headaches, TMJD - jaw (masseter muscle) tightness (with intraorbital manipulation), foot pain (neuroma) under the second and third toes, bone fracture pain, and plantar "fascitis or fibramatosis" pain of the heel.
 Note: plantar fasciosis is a disorder where the fascia is repeatedly stressed rather than inflamed.
 Other terms used to describe plantar fasciosis include calcaneal enthesopathy and calcaneal spur syndrome (heel spur).

-Impinged nerve root in the neck I use acupuncture and therapeutic ultrasound.
+Impinged nerve root in the neck I use acupuncture, electroacupuncture and therapeutic ultrasound.

 (917) 721-7386 Text Only for Appointments